 What can parents do to make sure their child receives needed interventions during early childhood?
 They can create a portfolio of their child’s work to serve as a basis for consideration in later identification.
 They can keep a diary of milestones and skills attainment.
 Parents should take care not to place unnecessary expectations on their child.
 They can provide opportunities for exploration of interests with trips to the library, visits to museums and cultural events, and nature experiences.
 A transcript may be found at Wakelet.

 Global #gtchat Powered by the Texas Association for the Gifted and Talented is a weekly chat on Twitter.
-Join us Tuesdays at 8E/7C/6M/5P in the U.S. and Wednesdays at Noon (12.00) NZST/10.00 AEST/1.00 UK to discuss current topics in the gifted community and meet experts in the field.
-Transcripts of our weekly chats can be found at Storify.
-Our Facebook Page provides information on the chat and news & information regarding the gifted community.
+Join us Thursdays at 8E/7C/6M/5P in the U.S. and Fridays at Noon NZST/10 AM AEST/1 AM UK to discuss current topics in the gifted community and meet experts in the field.
+Transcripts of our weekly chats can be found at Wakelet.
+Our Facebook Page provides information on the chat and news and information regarding the gifted community.
 Also, checkout our Pinterest Page and Playlist on YouTube.

 About the author: Lisa Conrad is the Moderator of Global #gtchat Powered by TAGT and Social Media Manager of the Global #gtchat Community.
 She is a longtime advocate for gifted children and also blogs at Gifted Parenting Support.
 Lisa can be contacted at: email@example.com

-Graphic courtesy of Lisa Conrad.
+Graphic courtesy of Lisa Conrad